Newton Canegal

-Newton Canegal (4 June 1917 – 23 March 2003), was a Brazilian professional footballer who played as a defender.
+Newton Canegal (4 June 1917 – 23 March 2003), was a Brazilian professional footballer who played as a centre-back.

 Club career

 Newton Canegal began his football career with Portuguesa of Rio de Janeiro in 1936 and played there until 1938.
 In 1938 he switched to local rival Bonsucesso, with which he played for a year.

 In 1939 he moved to Flamengo, where he played until the end of his career until 1952.
 With Flamengo he won the Rio de Janeiro championship four times - 1939, 1942, 1943 and 1944.

 International career

 For the Brazil national team, Canegal played in the 1945 and 1946 Copa America (runner-up in both).
 In 1945 he won the Copa Roca (now called Superderby the Americas) with Brazil.

 In the Brazil national team, Newton Canegal made his debut for the Brazil national team on 14 February 1945 against Argentina in the 1945 Copa América, which Brazil finished runners-up.
 At this tournament, Newton appeared in two matches - against Argentina and Ecuador.
 In the same year he won the Copa Roca against Argentina.

 In 1946 he participated for the second time in the Copa América tournament, where Brazil finished second, again.
 He last appeared for the national team on 4 April 1948 in a match against the Uruguay national team.
 In total, from years 1945–1948 Newton appeared in seven matches for Brazil.